 Metakovan’s move was ostensibly about getting the world’s attention and making it think about racism in, for some reason, art patronage.
 And it seems opportunistic more than anything else, a “shot fired” to be able to improve one’s own opportunities for profit in the crypto space instead of undermining the structural racism and bigotry embedded in the whole enterprise.
 This is a system which owes part of its current success to the existence of social and economic inequalities, which has laboured over the last few decades to exploit cheap labour and poor governance in other, historically beleaguered parts of the world to entrench technocracy and scientism over democracy and public accountability.

-Granted, I’m talking about Silicon Valley and Big Tech whereas Metakovan labours in the crypto space, but they are not separate.
-Even if crypto is relatively younger compared to the decades of policy that shaped Silicon Valley’s ascendancy, it has benefited immensely from the tech space’s involvement and money: $20 billion in “initial coin offerings” since 2017 plus a “wave of financial speculation”, for starters.
-In addition, crypto has also helped hate groups raise money – although I’m also inclined to blame subpar regulation for such a thing being possible.
+I’m talking about Silicon Valley and Big Tech whereas Metakovan labours in the cryptocurrency space, but they are not separate.
+Even if cryptocurrencies are relatively younger compared to the decades of policy that shaped Silicon Valley’s ascendancy, it has benefited immensely from the tech space’s involvement and money: $20 billion in “initial coin offerings” since 2017 plus a “wave of financial speculation”, for starters.
+In addition, cryptocurrencies have also helped hate groups raise money – although I’m also inclined to blame subpar regulation for such a thing being possible.

-In fact, to continue what I said at the beginning, I’ll get on board a good crypto value proposition; the particular case of ‘Everydays’ and the racism angle is what rankles.
+I’ll get on board a good cryptocurrency value proposition – but one is yet to show itself.
+The particular case of ‘Everydays’ and the racism angle is what rankles most.
 “Depending on your point of view, crypto art could be the ultimate manifestation of conceptual art’s separation of the work of art from any physical object,” computer scientist Aaron Hertzmann wrote.
 “On the other hand, crypto art could be seen as reducing art to the purest form of buying and selling for conspicuous consumption.”
-Metakovan’s shot seems like the latter, a gesture closer to a dog-whistle about making art-trading an equal-opportunity affair in which anyone, including Metakovan himself, can participate.
+Metakovan’s “shot” is the latter – a gesture closer to a dog-whistle about making art-trading an equal-opportunity affair in which anyone, including Metakovan himself, can participate and profit from.

 If you really don’t want racism, the last thing you should do is participate in an opaque and unregulated enterprise using obfuscated financial instruments.
 Or at least be prepared to pursue a more radical course of action than to buy digital tosh and call it “the most valuable piece of art for this generation”.

-To me, this is excessive – but then I have a dilemma when I need to decide if I should fly to attend a bloggers’ conference in a faraway city.
-I’m a proud member of the international blogging culture, but what ergonomic price can I pay for it?
-I wrote about a similar issue last year, vis-à-vis Netflix:
+To me, this is excessive – but then I have a dilemma.
+As I wrote about a similar issue last year, vis-à-vis Netflix:

 Binge-watching is bad – in terms of consuming enough energy to “power 40,000 average US homes for a year” and in other ways – but book-keepers seem content to insulate the act of watching itself from what is being watched, perhaps in an effort to determine the worst case scenario or because it is very hard to understand, leave alone discern or even predict, the causal relationships between how we feel, how we think and how we act.
 However, this is also what we need: to accommodate, but at the same time without being compelled to quantify, the potential energy that arises from being entertained.